atata-framework/atata.io/getting-started/set-up/driver.md

 </div>

 Specifies that the fix of driver's HTTP command execution delay should be applied.
-There is a bug in Selenium.WebDriver v3.6.0 for .NET Core 2.0: each WebDriver request takes extra 1 second.
+Invokes `WithHostName("127.0.0.1")` method.
-Link to the bug: <https://github.com/dotnet/corefx/issues/24104>.
+This configuration option makes sense for .NET Core 2.0 that works within IPv4.
-The fix does: finds `HttpCommandExecutor` instance of `RemoteWebDriver` instance and updates its `remoteServerUri` field by replacing "locahost" with "127.0.0.1".
+There is a bug (<https://github.com/dotnet/corefx/issues/24104>) in .NET Core 2.0: each WebDriver request takes extra 1 second.

 #### Usage